riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # The central puzzle

+  * Have desktop pageviews actually declined?
+  * What can explain the decline?
+  * Have overall pageviews declined?
+  * Do people subjectively feel they are using Wikipedia less?
+How do we square their subjective impressions with the stats?

 # Why is this important?

 Vipul discusses several motivations for looking at Wikipedia pageviews in his